 A THRIVING CAREER

 I started my life experience with the Canadian Armed Forces attached to the 2nd Field Ambulance (SSF).
-I entered policing with the Halton Regional Police Service with experience and expertise in such units as homicide, street crime, drugs and morality, education and training (Officer in Charge), as well as hostage rescue team (Commander).
-Police Coordinator and/or Incident Commander for large events such as the Canadian Golf Open, Olympics, Invictus Games and other events and festivities.
+I entered policing with the Halton Regional Police Service with experience and expertise in such units as homicide, street crime, drugs and morality, education and training (Officer in Charge), as well as hostage rescue team (Commander). police coordinator and/or incident commander for large events such as the Canadian Golf Open, Olympics, PanAm, Invictus Games and other events and festivities.

 I am a current Doctorate in Education candidate, a Master of Law, a Master of Science in Emergency Management and an undergraduate in Criminal Justice.
-I hold a certificate in Law of Emergencies from Osgoode Hall Law School, as well as others.
+I hold a certificate in Law of Emergencies and Adjudication, for Administrative Agencies, Boards and Tribunals, from Osgoode Hall Law School, as well as others.

 Proud father and partner (husband), and resident of Port Hope.
 The family has been involved socially, as well as corporately in the area for decades.